peterddrummond/xspde_matlab/doc/source/xsim.rst

 -  Each structure ``in`` describes a simulation, whose output fields are the input of the next.

--  The main function is called using ``data = xspde(input)``.
+-  The main function is called using ``[maxerror, input, data, rawdata] = xsim([data,] input)``.

 -  Averages are recorded sequentially in the ``data`` cell array.

 -  Raw trajectory data is stored in the ``raw`` cell array if required.

 The sequence ``input`` has a number of individual simulation objects ``in``.
 Each includes parameters that specify the simulation, with functions that give the equations and observables.
 If there is only one simulation, just one individual specification ``in`` is needed.
-In addition, xSPDE generates graphs with its own graphics program.
+All outputs can be saved to disk storage if required.

+The optional [data,] input is only used when there is previous raw data that needs analysis.
+If this is present, no new simulation takes place.
+Any ``observe`` functions in the new ``input`` will be employed to take further averages over the existing raw data.
+This allows re-analysis of large simulation data-sets without more simulations.

+The returned input structure is available to the user to give the data file-name, in case xSIM needs to store data with a new file-name.
+For data security, it will not overwrite existing data.

+If xSIM is called within xSPDE, then it will generate graphs with its own graphics program xGRAPH.
+Otherwise, data can be stored then graphed laler using xGRAPH.

 Customization options
 ---------------------